Nayyapudai

-Nayyapudai (Strike Hard) is a 2016 Indian Tamil-language action film directed by Vijay Kiran.
+Nayyapudai is a 2016 Indian Tamil-language action film directed by Vijay Kiran.
 The film stars S. A. Chandrasekhar, Pa.
-Vijay, M. S. Bhaskar and Chandini Tamilarasan in the leading roles.
-The film began production in November 2015, and was released on 26 February 2016.
+Vijay, and Chandini Tamilarasan in the leading roles, while M. S. Bhaskar and Rajendran play supporting roles.
+The music was composed by Taj Noor with cinematography by M. Jeevan and editing by V. Don Bosco.
+The film began production in November 2015 and was released on 26 February 2016.

 Plot

-Vellaichamy is a retired army professional who lives individually in Chennai and takes care of the children from the impoverished families of the neighbourhood.
-With his brave act he saves a public bus taken hostage by the accomplices of a don who has been arrested for smuggling redstanders.
-Vellaichamy gives refuge to Vijay, a reporter in a prominent Tamil news channel and his colleague, as they have eloped as a couple.
-Meanwhile, Vellaichamy crosses swords with the local don Baby Anaconda by wreaking havoc to some of his criminal activities and a corrupt police officer Satyamurthy who is loyal to the don.
-The rest is how Vellaichamy with the help of Vijay takes on Anaconda and uses Satyamurthy for that.
+Vellaichamy is a retired army professional who lives alone in Chennai and takes care of children from the impoverished families of the neighbourhood.
+With his brave act, he saves a public bus taken hostage by the accomplices of a don who has been arrested for smuggling redstanders.
+Vellaichamy gives refuge to Vijay, a reporter at a prominent Tamil news channel, and his colleague, as they have eloped as a couple.
+Meanwhile, Vellaichamy crosses swords with the local don Baby Anaconda by wreaking havoc on some of his criminal activities, and a corrupt police officer Satyamurthy, who is loyal to Anaconda.
+The rest is how Vellaichamy, with Vijay's help, takes on Anaconda and uses Satyamurthy.

 Production

-The project materialised in late 2015 with Kalaipuli S. Thanu offering young director, Vijaya Kiran, the opportunity to make his first film.
+The project materialised in late 2015 and Vijaya Kiran made his directorial debut.
 Pa.
 Vijay, Chandini Tamilarasan and S. A. Chandrasekhar signed on to play the lead roles.
 Chandrasekhar revealed he would portray a 70-year-old character in the film and would be a disciplinarian who works with Vijay, who appears as a journalist.
 The film was launched in December 2015 at Prasad Labs and filming started thereafter, with the team releasing promotional stills in early 2016.
-Prior to the release of the film, Thanu sold his rights to Cosmo Village, while 6Face Studios were announced as the sole producer.